• Skip to primary navigation

 • Check if the oven door fits squarely and securely and opens and closes smoothly.

-• Check if the door hinges are in proper condition and if the door’s surface is not damaged.
+• Check if the door hinges are in proper condition and the door’s surface is not damaged.

 • Plug the power terminal and see if the LED glows.
 And test if the oven is getting power supply.
 Also, test the current received and maximum allowed.